infinyon/fluvio-docs/news/this-week-in-fluvio-0041.md

   * Compatible for use in SmartModules

 ## Feature Highlight
-This feature was added in the previous release but was not mentioned in [last week's issue](news/this-week-in-fluvio-0040).
+This feature was added in the previous release but was not mentioned in [last week's issue].

 * Support for `at-least-once` and `at-most-once` in the Producer Client. ([#2481](https://github.com/infinyon/fluvio/issues/2481))
   * This feature introduces the notion of **Delivery Semantic** to Fluvio Producer.
 From now, you can choose in which manner you want